 There are tactical knives that are used by military or police personnel, field knives, knives used as survival tools, and EDC folders.
 All of these knives have their own uses and any seasoned prepper, hunter or outdoorsman usually has at least a couple different knives in their arsenal.

 Small game is tricky.
-You need a blade that is smaller so that you have the ability to control it very precisely, while being extremely sharp and effective at cutting hide away the carcass.
+You need a blade that is smaller so that you have the ability to control it very precisely, while being extremely sharp and effective at cutting hide away from the carcass.

 What To Look For in a Small Game Skinning Knife: